lpinzari/sql-psql-udy/02_joins_sql/05_where_join.md

 You may have noticed that a row in this table contains `NULL` values in the **sections** table columns.
 The last record identifies the only teacher, `Dr. Wright`, that does not teach courses, as we discussed in the last example; This means that the value `213` in the `teacher_id` column of **teachers** `parent` table does not have any matching rows in the **sections** table.
 In other words, the number `213` does not appear in the `teacher_id` column of the **sections** `child` table.
 In relational database theory this kind of rows are often called **dangling** rows.
 A **dangling row** is a row in the `parent` table with no matching row in the `child` table, (i.e. the primary key is not paired with any foreign key value).

 We'll show later in this chapter how to pull out this record from the database using the `OUTER JOIN` clause.
 For the moment this record can be ignored.
-This example, however, shows the importance to split data into separate tables, as discussed at the beginning of this [chapter](./01_why_split_data.md),.
+This example, however, shows the importance to split data into separate tables, as discussed at the beginning of this [chapter](./01_why_split_data.md).
 We could have many records like the last one in the **teachers** table.
-As a consequence, the table would have additional fields with NULL values and larger data storage overhead.
+As a consequence, the joined table would have additional fields with NULL values and larger data storage overhead.

 ## UniY JOIN WHERE clause: keep observation of both tables